Bokbasen/php-sdk-auth/README.md

 This PHP SDK enables easy usage of Bokbasen's authentication service that is required for accessing any of Bokbasen's API such as digital distribution platform, metadata or orders.
 Bokbasen's APIs are not public and only available on commercial terms, you must have a username/password from Bokbasen in order to use this package.

 The basic package enable creation of a TGT that can be used for further login to API services.
-The package also provides an interface for caching TGTs so one one can get a more effecient flow, only renewing TGT when it is about to expire.
+The package also provides an interface for caching TGTs so one can get a more efficient flow, only renewing TGT when it is about to expire.
 For production usage this is highly recommended.
 The API documentation is available on [this page](https://bokbasen.jira.com/wiki/display/api/Authentication+Service).

 ## HTTP client
 The SDK has a dependency on the virtual package php-http/client-implementation which requires to you install an adapter, but we do not care which one.
 That is an implementation detail in your application.
 We also need a PSR-7 implementation and a message factory.